GryphonSolutions/Vegetation-Station/README.md

 ## Thanks for Reading!

 If you've made it all the way down here, we thank you for reading and we hope you enjoy our application.

-## MAX's thoughts™

-- I thought it was really interesting being able to trade plants.
-I think that was a really good idea.
-Maybe trade illegal plants?
-Could there be a Vegetation Station after Dark?